ZenithVal/OSCLock/README.md

 An OSC timer app that can optionally unlock a bluetooth lock that uses the ESmartLock phone app.
 It's been well tested it with [this lock.](https://amzn.to/3JAGxmm)
 <br> A simple use case might be throwing regular keys into a lockbox secured by the bluetooth lock.

-:warning: Keep in mind bluetooth can be unreliable.
-BE SAFE :warning:
+ ⚠ Keep in mind bluetooth can be unreliable.
+BE SAFE  ⚠

 [[_TOC_]]